Ares703/selfEdu/README.md

 ARE
 GHEY...

 //Seriouslee tho.
-Have a couple drinks and open index.html to play this coding beginner game!!
+Have a couple drinks and open index.html to play this coding beginner game!

-BTW...
-YOU'RE
-STILL
-GHEY!!